StefanJohnsen/TriangulateOBJ/README.md

 # Triangulation
-Triangulation of a polygon is the process of dividing a polygon into a series of triangles
+Triangulation of a polygon is the process of dividing a polygon into a series of triangles.

 ## Context